Special (Additional) Tests for Patients with Cataract

 A patient is very symptomatic of these deficiencies but the commonly performed tests like the vision testing do not reveal the true extent of the defect.
 Measurement of contrast sensitivity enables one to understand these subtle defects in the visual function.
 This test even helps your doctor decide which eye is fit for the surgery.

 Retinometer enables one to have an idea about the possible visual recovery following cataract surgery.
-In this testing the examiner projects a grating into the back of the eye through the gaps in the cataract that enables the patient to identify the orientation of the grating.
+In this testing, the examiner projects a grating into the back of the eye through the gaps in the cataract that enables the patient to identify the orientation of the grating.
 Depending upon the finest grating identified, the potential for recovery of vision is estimated.
-One should realize that this is only an approximate estimate and very often the true recovery of vision is greater that the estimate.
+One should realize that this is only an approximate estimate and very often the true recovery of vision is greater than the estimate.

 BLOOD INVESTIGATIONS / BLOOD PRESSURE MONITORING

 The medical history and investigations determine the patient’s physical suitability for surgery at any given time.
 General investigations before surgery are those for any other operation.
 Particular care is taken to examine the respiratory system as any post-op coughing might provoke a uveal prolapse.

 Book Your Appointment Now